manishiitg/recruitai/readme.md

 we can schedule this one or twice a day as well (completed)

 m) need to make this muti account with priority & setup priority tasks for latest cvs

+datasync neds to be faster. right now, there was bulk update of all tag_ids in a job profile. this takes very very long